Three pricing tiers. Low, middle, high. Most businesses create them randomly. They miss the psychology.

 Why this matters: Iterative improvement maximizes revenue.
 If you improve continuously, revenue maximizes.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market opportunity and inform tiered pricing.
+Pro tip: Use our TAM Calculator to evaluate market opportunity and inform tiered pricing.
 Calculate market size to understand pricing context.

 Your Next Steps